Please make sure you provide the Embassy with all the following requirements. Failing to do so might lead to a rejection of your application.

 |1 passport size photograph in colour with a white background|

 |Garda Naturalisation and Immigration Bureau card

 Only GNIB card holders (valid Irish residency permit) are entitled to apply for a Schengen visa at the embassy of France in Ireland.
-Your GNIB card has to be valid for at least 3 month after the intended return
+Your GNIB card must be valid for at least 3 months after your intended return date

 |Return tickets/booking to Ireland/flight/ferry/train/bus